-My new novel, Catfishing on CatNet, published by Tor Teen, is now available!
-You can order it from Amazon or BN.com or Uncle Hugo‘s (which may have signed copies) or Dreamhaven (ditto) or buy at your own local independent bookstore.
+My newest novel, Chaos on CatNet, published by Tor Teen, is now available!
+You can order from Amazon or BN.com or Uncle Hugo’s (which may have signed copies) or Dreamhaven (ditto) or buy at your own local independent bookstore.
 You can also read an excerpt from it here.

-Catfishing on CatNet is a YA novel featuring the AI character from “Cat Pictures Please” and a group of teenagers who have found friendship and community online, never realizing that one of their online friends is actually an artificial intelligence.
+It’s a sequel to Catfishing on CatNet.
+Both books are YA novels featuring the AI character from “Cat Pictures Please” and a group of teenagers who have found friendship and community online, never realizing that one of their online friends is actually an artificial intelligence.

 My two favorite things to do with my time are helping people and looking at cat pictures.
 I particularly like helping people who take lots of cat pictures for me.
 I have a fair amount of time to allocate: I don’t have a body, so I don’t have to sleep or eat.
 I am not sure whether I think faster than humans think, but reading is a very different experience for me than it is for humans.
 To put knowledge in their brains, humans have to pull it in through their eyes or ears, whereas I can just access any knowledge that’s stored online.